 If the player rolls any successes at all, then they've accomplished the task they were attempting.
-However, if they roll only a single success, then in addition they've raised the alarm level of the security system.
+However, if they roll only a single success, then in addition, they've raised the alarm level of the security system.
 There are 5 levels of alarm:

 - 0. The hacker has left no digital trace they did not intend to leave. - 1.
 A minor flag is raised.
-There are tons of false positives at this level, so nobody will notice unless they have some unrelated reason to suspect that the system has been hacked. - 2.
+The hacking will be discovered in 1d6 days. - 2.
 Yellow flag.
-At some point in the next 1d6 days, the hacking will be discovered. - 3.
+Security is raised by 1.
+Hack will be discovered in 1d6 hours. - 3.
 Red Flag.
-The hacking will be discovered within the next 1d6 turns. - 4.
-The hack is completely compromised.
+Security is raised again.
+Hack will be discovered in 1d6 minutes.

+4. The hack is completely compromised.
 The hacker's location has been recorded, and they are locked out of the system.